JADES-ODz10

 Fig. 5 Caustic structures produced by an intermediate-mass black hole with a mass of 1000 M⊙ at redshift z = 1, embedded in a stellar cluster with a surface density of 30 stars per square parsec.

-It has long been a puzzle why large-scale black hole jets, seen as radio lobes, are almost exclusively associated with elliptical galaxies.
-To investigate this, I studied a rare sample of disk galaxies hosting radio lobes from the Gems of the Galaxy Zoos project.
-Our analysis reveals that the apparent preference for elliptical hosts is primarily a consequence of a mass bias: using HST imaging, we confirmed that these galaxies show clear disk morphologies, yet they have exceptionally high stellar masses, on average an order of magnitude above the characteristic mass for disk galaxies, similar to that of giant elliptical galaxies instead.
-Given the rarity of both massive disk galaxies and jet-producing events, our results suggest that the formation of black hole jets may be fundamentally linked to the stellar mass of the host galaxy.
-Since stellar mass correlates with black hole mass, this further implies a potential connection between jet production and black hole mass.
+It has long been a puzzle why large-scale black hole jets are predominantly found in gaintly elliptical galaxies.
+I study a sample of disk galaxies with radio lobes from the Gems of the Galaxy Zoos project.
+Our analysis reveals that the preference for elliptical hosts is likely a consequence of a mass bias: these rare radio disk galaxies have stellar masses an order of magnitude above typical disks, comparable to giant ellipticals.
+The coincidence of two rare properties—extreme mass and powerful jets—may suggest that the formation of large-scale jets requires high stellar mass, or more fundamentally, back hole mass, given their correlation.

 radio